mapbox/cpp/README.md

 The Address sanitizer is one of the most useful because it can catch memory leaks (only on Linux however) and invalid use of memory that might cause crashes or undefined behavior.

 To leverage `-fsanitize=address` on OS X you'll need a custom built clang because the apple/xcode provided command line clang++ does not support `-fsanitize=address` at the time of this writing (though it does work inside XCode).
+Also on OS X, if using `-fsanitize=address` outside of XCode, it is important to define `-D_LIBCPP_HAS_NO_ASAN` in your CXXFLAGS otherwise you might receive false positives for container overflows (see http://stackoverflow.com/a/38858905 for an explanation).

 To leverage `-fsanitize=address` on Linux you'll want a very recent clang to ensure you a getting the best sanitizer results.